Data flow mapping under the EU GDPR

 The second challenge is likely to be identifying and implementing appropriate measures – covering technology, policies and procedures, and staff training – to protect information while also determining who controls access to it.

-Your final challenge is determining your organisation’s legal and contractual obligations.
-Besides the GDPR, this can include, for example, the PCI DSS (Payment Card Industry Data Security Standard) and ISO 27001.
+Your final challenge is determining your legal basis and purpose for each processing activity.
+Both can change as your processing activity changes and you need to ensure you take into account legal and contractual obligations in addition to the GDPR, for example, the PCI DSS (Payment Card Industry Data Security Standard) and ISO 27001 (the information security standard).

 Once you’ve completed these three challenges, you’ll be in a position to move forward, gaining the trust and confidence of your customers and other key stakeholders.

-Gain full visibility over the flow of personal data through your organisation and meet the requirement to maintain a record of processing activities under Article 30 of the EU GDPR (General Data Protection Regulation).
+Gain full visibility over the flow of personal data through your organisation and meet the requirement to maintain a record of processing activities under Article 30 of the EU GDPR.
 The Data Flow Mapping Tool simplifies the process of creating data flow maps, giving you a thorough understanding of what personal data your organisation processes and why, where it is held and how it is transferred.
 The Data Flow Mapping Tool is a Cloud-based application, licensed for up to five users and can be accessed via any compatible browser.

 Conducting a data flow mapping exercise under the GDPR - Webinar